What is Software Asset Management (SAM)?

 Software Asset Management CTA

-What is the software asset management life cycle?
+What is the role of IT asset management?

 Which tool is used for asset management?